zoekirsh/js-rails-as-api-using-fast-json-api/README.md

 ```

 With just three objects and some minor customization, rendering has become
-too complicated.
-With Fast JSON API, we can extract separate this work into
+complicated.
+With Fast JSON API, we can extract and separate this work into
-Serializer classes, keeping our controllers cleaner and making it easier for
+Serializer classes, keeping our controller cleaner.
-ourselves to organize our API data.

 ## Setting up Fast JSON API